Escanaba, Michigan: Government

 Escanaba is located in US Congressional District 1 represented by Jack Bergman (R-2017).
-The City is in Michigan's 108th State House District and 38th State Senate District, represented by Beau LaFave (R-2017) and Ed McBroom (R-2019), respectively.
+The city is in Michigan's 108th State House District and 38th State Senate District, represented by David Prestin (R-2023) and Ed McBroom (R-2019), respectively.

 As the most populous area in Delta County, Escanaba's four precincts span three of Delta County's five Districts:

 The Escanaba City Council consists of five council members who are elected to four-year terms.
 A Mayor, and a Mayor Pro-Tem are selected by the council members at the first regular meeting following the election.

 Police and corrections

 Escanaba established its own Department of Public Safety in 1975, which provides police and firefighting services to city residents.